Austinuc/alx-low_level_programming/0x0A-argc_argv/README.md

-2-args.c | Prints all argument it receives, one per line 3-mul.c | Prints the product of two input numbers from the command line 4-add.c | Adds two positive numbers and prints the result
+2-args.c | Prints all argument it receives, one per line 3-mul.c | Prints the product of two input numbers from the command line 4-add.c | Adds two positive numbers and prints the result 100-change.c | Prints the minimum number of coins to make a change for an amount of money using the coin values 25, 10, 5, 2, and 1.